Cybereason/epic-lab/cloud_setup.md

 For the sake of example, we'll continue to launch for the same user we've run from until now.

+Please note: before any VM can be created, a default network and subnet would need to be created on your zone of choice.
+Use 'default' for the VPC name and the subnet name.
+This is not currently documented in this guide.

 ```shell
 # launch your first machine
 # note: if you didn't `pip install` the epic-lab library, you can still run the scripts directly from 'epic/lab/scripts'